Higher Hida theory for Hilbert modular varieties in the totally split case: Introduction

 Higher Hida (and Coleman) theory, as developed in \cite{pilloni}, has been applied in \cite{padicLfnct} for the construction of $p$-adic $L$-functions and was one of the main ingredients in the proof in \cite{gsp4blochkato} of new cases of the Bloch--Kato conjecture in rank 0 and one divisibility in the Iwasawa main conjecture for the spin motive of automorphic forms for $\operatorname{GSp}_4$.
-We expect the work carried out in this paper to have similar applications.
-In a forthcoming paper, the author will use the results on higher Hida theory to construct $p$-adic $L$-functions for the Asai motive of Hilbert modular forms (and the twisted triple product associated to a Hilbert modular form and an elliptic modular form), following the strategy of \cite{padicLfnct}.
-We hope the integral classicality result will simplify the techniques of \emph{op. cit.}, where the authors had to rely on the overconvergent results.
+The work carried out in this paper (and more precisely its generalisation to Iwahori level Hilbert modular forms) has similar applications: in \cite{grossi2023padic}, the results on higher Hida theory are used to construct $p$-adic $L$-functions for the Asai motive of Hilbert modular forms (and in current work in progress with A. Graham we obtain similar applications to the twisted triple product associated to a Hilbert modular form and an elliptic modular form), following the strategy of \cite{padicLfnct}.
+The integral classicality results simplify the techniques of \emph{op. cit.}, where the authors had to rely on the overconvergent results.
 In order to obtain the application for the Bloch--Kato conjecture (for $F$ a real quadratic field), we plan to prove an explicit reciprocity law, linking such $p$-adic $L$-functions with the Euler system classes studied in \cite{HMS, giada}.